 Veterans tell us that the medical discharge process is not working.
 Our studies show that almost 70 per cent of the veterans we supported who had been medically discharged from the Armed Forces had a negative or very negative transition experience.

-Major inconsistencies and gaps exist, and an average of four service personnel leave the military every day due to injury or illness.
+Major inconsistencies and gaps exist, and an average of five service personnel leave the military every day due to injury or illness.
 We believe the process needs urgent reform, which will also ease future pressure on the NHS.

 Ensure veterans get the benefits and compensations they deserve